tomwillfixit/swarm-test-cluster/README.md

 * A test run is currently executed on a single docker host.
 * The number of containers used for a test run are restricted by the docker hosts memory, cpu, network and disk i/o

-We have essentially hit a glass ceiling in our test execution times due to these issues.
+We have essentially hit a glass ceiling in our test execution times due to these restrictions.

 ## Improvements